 - Special Inspections: Materials that are required to be inspected, per , must be submitted by the architect and include a list of materials, special inspection agency, and the applicable reference standards required for the type of material being tested.

-- Demolition Permit: The permit application must be submitted at least 10 working days prior to the proposed demolition.
+- Demolition Permit: The permit application must be submitted at least ten (10) working days prior to the proposed demolition.
 Submittals must include photographs of the existing building, a demolition plan, and an asbestos survey.
-If asbestos is found a separate building permit must be obtained by the licensed abatement contractor.
+If asbestos is found a separate building permit must be obtained a licensed abatement contractor.

 - Floodplain Development Permit and Elevation Certificate: Must be submitted prior to the issuance of a building permit for residential or non-residential work involving structural or other development activities in the 100-year flood zone.
 An elevation certificate must be submitted for the floor of the lowest level after it is constructed.

 - Food Service Plan Review: NYS Sanitary Code requires a full plan review for new and remodeled food service establishments.
 For more information, contact the Tompkins County Department of Health at 274-6688.